Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Acknowledgments

 \section{Acknowledgments}

 AP acknowledges the support from the QUEST scheme of Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India (Grant No.: DST/ICPS/QuST/Theme-1/2019/14 (Q80)).
+HR acknowledges the help of Anthony K.C.
+Tan and Evan Cryer Jenkins in refining the structure of the manuscript.